-This is The Festival Roundup as printed in our February 2018 issue, the Roundup for the current month can be found HERE, our Interactive Event Calendar is located at the bottom of the same page.
-There you may add information about your own events, it’s free and easy to use.
+This is The Festival Roundup as printed in our February 2018 issue, the Roundup for the current month can be found in the site menu.

 NORTH CAROLINA JAZZ FESTIVAL (Wilmington, NC) Feb.
 1-3